MickWest/sitrec/docs/FileRehosting.md

 ## How the Client uploads

-Uploading is initiated from the client via a CRehoster object in CRehoster.js, this encapsulates a call to rehost.php on the server and handles retrning the response
+Uploading is initiated from the client via a CRehoster object in CRehoster.js, this encapsulates a call to rehost.php on the server and handles returning the response

 ```javascript
             let formData = new FormData();